-Enter the amount of taxable sales and purchases included in Line A, Column 3, that are not subject to discretionary sales surtax.
-This includes services and tangible personal property delivered into a non-surtax county subject to sales tax, but not subject to discretionary sales surtax.
-Do NOT include exempt sales reported in Line A, Column 2.
+On each of your location returns, enter the amount of taxable sales and purchases included in Column 3 that are not subject to discretionary sales surtax.
+This includes services and tangible personal property delivered into non-surtax counties that are subject to sales tax, but not subject to discretionary sales surtax.
+Do NOT include exempt sales reported in Column 2.

 Line 15(c).
-Amounts Subject to Surtax at a Rate Different Than Your County Surtax Rate
+Amounts Subject to Surtax at a Rate Different than Your County Surtax Rate